This article originally appeared on VICE UK.

 Benjamin!
-The lads!
-Clissold Park!
-Banter in the About section!
+The guys!
+The park!
 Thank goodness there are people on this earth who: a) Leave their event privacy settings on public, and b) Have their birthday parties in public places.

-Stopping to catch my breath, I realise I'm at the Flagstaff, drunk (#23).
-I'm also a bit stressed out and far too hot – nothing a good old-fashioned boob hickey (#25) and giant water balloon fight (#28) can't solve.
+Stopping to catch my breath, I realize I'm at the Flagstaff, drunk (#23).
+I'm also a bit stressed out and far too hot—nothing a good old-fashioned boob hickey (#25) and giant water balloon fight (#28) can't solve.

 Within reach of the party, I pop into:

-A pizza parlour for this picnic (#20), to buy some of the kind of hip food you'd cook from Pinterest (#22).
+A pizza shop for this picnic (#20), to buy some of the kind of hip food you'd cook from Pinterest (#22).

 Soon, I'm running through the park, screaming Benjamin's name, past the sports game (#7), up the hill.
-But they're nowhere in sight.
-So I post a message.
+But the party is nowhere in sight, so I post a message.

 The location has been moved to a nearby pub!
-I bound through the pub doors, and there he is: spectacles, cropped hair, looking like one of Shoshanna's from Girls' love interests.
+I bound through the pub doors, and there he is: glasses, cropped hair, he looks like one of Shoshanna's from Girls' love interests.